core-wg/transport-indication/draft-ietf-core-transport-indication.md

 (Had the SVCB specification predated the first new CoAP transports, that mechanism might have been used in the first place instead of additional schemes).

-\[ The following paragraph may need to be revisited depending on the outcome of IETF121 discussions. \]
+\[ The following paragraph may need to be revisited depending on the outcome of IETF122 discussions. \]

 The effects on a client of seeing SVCB parameters are similar to those of seeing a "has-proxy" link from the origin to the URI built using {#svcblit}.
-They differ in that SVCB parameters describe the server itself:
-Credentials expressed apply end to end
-(as opposed to credentials that describe the proxy in a "has-proxy" link), and the client could conclude that the implied proxy is a same-host proxy (if that had any impact on the client, which it does not).
+The precise implications of any DNSSec-backed applicable credentials expressed in SVCB parameters are subject to ongoing discussion (especially with regard to whether they apply to the proxy or the origin server).

 ## Service Parameters {#svcparams}